fictionco/fiction/@factor/@themes/theme-doc-engine/src/docs-v1/introduction.md

 The theme structure is the same as your application structure.
 This means you can use a theme as starting point or you can inherit from it by adding it in your factor-config file and as a dependency.
 Inheriting has the added benefit of the theme being 'updateable' which is not possible once you've edited it.

-> **Sidenote:** Factor themes were heavily inspired by the WordPress' child-theme vs parent theme paradigm.
+> **Sidenote:** Factor themes were inspired by the WordPress' child-theme vs parent theme concept.

 ### [JS Framework](#framework)